MrR0807/Java_Notes/Java-TLS.md

     key-password: secret
     key-store-password: secret
     client-auth: need
-    trust-store: classpath:truststore.jks
+    trust-store: classpath:server/server-truststore.jks
     trust-store-password: truststorepass
 ```

-#### Create ``TrustStore`` for the server containing client's certificate and default Java's certificates
+**!NOTE**.
+You can follow previously outlined strategies of creating truststore via ``keytool``, like using Java's default one and import client's certificate, or use volume or Docker image.

 #### Create client's ``SSLContext`` containing both KeyManager and TrustManager

 Custom ``KeyManager`` is required, because client needs to send certificate information to the server.
-As if it's acting like a server itself.
 And ``TrustManager`` to validate server's certificate.

 The class is pretty much the same as previous cases, but just with added twist - ``clientsKeyManager`` method.